+PROJECTS 50 POINTS

-PROJ IECTS 50 POINTS Projec ct Design and Feasibility 30 Points 1.
-Projects are designed to meet the community's needs.
-This includes, but is to, appropriate scope, scale, components, etc. not limited 2.
-Work Plans include clear timelines, discrete tasks, and detailed deliverables have adequate detail and demonstrate financial feasibility. .
-Budgets 3.
-Readiness documentation (e.g., CEQA, site control, permits) demonstrate the has been met at time of application or within one (1) year of grant execution Implementation 20 Pc 20 Points 1.
-Projects address climate adaptation and resilience goals for the Project Area demonstrate the project itself will be climate resilient. a and 2.
-Projects provide multiple community benefits to the Project Area (e.g., educ ongoing engagement, economic opportunities). ation, 3.
-Applicant has identified potential negative impacts of each project (e.g., tem relocation, disruption during construction, potential displacement) and devel mitigation strategies and/or contingency plans.
+Project Design and Feasibility

+- 1. Projects are designed to meet the community's needs.
+This includes, but is not limited to, appropriate scope, scale, components, etc. - 2.
+Work Plans include clear timelines, discrete tasks, and detailed deliverables.
+Budgets have adequate detail and demonstrate financial feasibility. - 3.
+Readiness documentation (e.g., CEQA, site control, permits) demonstrate that readiness has been met at time of application or within one (1) year of grant execution.

+Implementation 20 Points

-4. Projects include clear plans for long-term operations and maintenance, including coordination with appropriate responsible parties.
+- 1. Projects address climate adaptation and resilience goals for the Project Area and demonstrate the project itself will be climate resilient. - 2.
+Projects provide multiple community benefits to the Project Area (e.g., education, ongoing engagement, economic opportunities). - 3.
+Applicant has identified potential negative impacts of each project (e.g., temporary relocation, disruption during construction, potential displacement) and developed mitigation strategies and/or contingency plans. - 4.
+Projects include clear plans for long-term operations and maintenance, including coordination with appropriate responsible parties.